saichakka10/ANN-Churn-Prediction/README.md

 **Is Active Member:** Indicates how actively the customer is using the bank's services.<br>
 **Estimated Salary:** The estimated annual salary of the customer.<br>
 **Exited:** Whether or not the customer is likely to churn (exit the bank).<br>

+## Project Workflow:

+- **Data Collection:**
+  The dataset was obtained from Kaggle as the primary resource.

+- **Data Preprocessing:**
+  Data preprocessing was performed using the Pandas library in Python, which involved cleaning and transforming the data.

+- **Feature Engineering:**
+  Relevant features were selected and engineered to enhance model performance.

+- **Model Selection:**
+  Artificial Neural Networks (ANN) were chosen as the model for predicting customer churn and estimating salary.

+- **Model Training and Optimization:**
+  The ANN model was trained using the preprocessed data, followed by optimization to improve accuracy and performance.

+- **Prediction:**
+  The model predicts both the estimated salary of the customer and whether the customer is likely to churn.

+- **Deployment:**
+  The model was deployed on Streamlit Cloud for interactive real-time predictions, and the code was checked into GitHub for version control and contribution tracking.

 Generated Project Structure